Nutrient management: Nitrate Vulnerable Zones

 Find out if your land is in a Nitrate Vulnerable Zone (NVZ) and how use of nitrogen fertilisers and organic manures is restricted in NVZs.

 Nitrate Vulnerable Zones (NVZs) are areas designated as being at risk from agricultural nitrate pollution.
 They include about 58% of land in England.
-Defra reviews NVZs every 4 years to account for changes in water pollution.
+The Department for Environment, Food and Rural Affairs (Defra) reviews NVZs every 4 years to account for changes in water pollution.

 NVZs for 2017 to 2020 start on 1 January 2017.
 They include new areas of NVZs, and exclude areas that have been de-designated.